ldss-project/scala3-project-template/README.md

 The project starts with preconfigured continuous integration for testing and deployment of **sources** and **documentation** on both GitHub and Maven Central.

+In the case of **executable** artifacts, a configuration for publishing a Docker image is also provided.